 VYP musicians begin their season with a two-day camp that takes place at the Elley-Long Music Center in early August.
 Musicians use this camp as a kick-off to the season, both musically and socially.
 Rehearsals are intense and focused but all staff work together to come up with fun non-musical activities that everyone participates in.
 VYP musicians are expected to attend camp, as it serves a vital role in preparing for the fall concert.
-Camp attendance of all VYP musicians is expected as it serves a vital role in preparing for the fall concert.
 Missing both days is counted as one absence for the fall concert cycle; missing one day is counted as a half absence.